 The plaintiffs' daily work transporting goods in the stream of interstate commerce places them in the transportation worker exemption's heartland.
-They belong to a "class of workers engaged in foreign or interstate commerce," 9 U.S.C. § 1, and the FAA does not apply to their Distributor Agreements.
-I respectfully dissent.
+They belong to a "class of workers engaged in foreign or interstate commerce," 9 U.S.C. § 1; the FAA does not apply to their Distributor Agreements; and, for the second time, I respectfully dissent.
+Now it rests with our Court as a whole, or the Supreme Court, to correct the majority's mistakes.